ashutoshmjain/gita/src/mathuraChap09.md

-Back in her tinsel town, the Fairy couldn't help share the experience with her friends - first-hand account of forest fire was a big deal.
+Back in her tinsel town, the Fairy couldn't help share the experience with her friends - first-hand account of forest fire was a big deal - worth a long post on social media.
 Her intent though was to headline a new definition of "proposal" versus that of "charity".
 She probably wanted to rub her charitable friends in high places.
 Charity was a big component of the social score.

 Most her friends had their own tales to tell - about the crazy things humans do!
 Some of them downplayed her experience as naive - because this was the first time she flirted with "the rules".
 Some others took a tangent.
 They indirectly meant she failed to save a human life!
 Not only did they miss the point, they probably wanted her down the guilt trap.